 Subsequently, in order to obtain an orthonormal basis, one can divide every basis vector by its length.

-{ \bproof The idea of the proof is as follows (see also Greub \cite{Greub75}, section 7.9).
+{ \bproof The idea of the proof is as follows (see also Section~7.9 of Ref.\cite{Greub75}).
 In order to generate an orthogonal basis from a nonorthogonal one, the first vector of the old basis is identified with the first vector of the new basis; that is ${\bf y}_1={\bf x}_1$.
-Then, as depicted in Fig.~\ref{2012-m-fdvs-ideaofGS}, the second vector of the new basis is obtained by taking the second vector of the old basis and subtracting its projection on the first vector of the new basis. \begin{marginfigure} { \unitlength 0.4mm \linethickness{0.4pt} \ifx\plotpoint\undefined\newsavebox{\plotpoint}\fi
+Then, as depicted in Figure~\ref{2012-m-fdvs-ideaofGS}, the second vector of the new basis is obtained by taking the second vector of the old basis and subtracting its projection on the first vector of the new basis. \begin{marginfigure} {

-} {Gram-Schmidt construction for two nonorthogonal vectors ${\bf x}_1$ and ${\bf x}_2$, yielding two orthogonal vectors ${\bf y}_1$ and ${\bf y}_2$.} \end{marginfigure} More precisely, take the Ansatz
+{ Gram-Schmidt construction for two nonorthogonal vectors ${\bf x}_1$ and ${\bf x}_2$, yielding two orthogonal vectors ${\bf y}_1$ and ${\bf y}_2$.} } \end{marginfigure} More precisely, take the Ansatz

-thereby determining the arbitrary scalar $\lambda$ such that ${\bf y}_1$ and ${\bf y}_2$ are orthogonal; that is, $\langle {\bf y}_1\vert {\bf y}_2 \rangle =0$.
+thereby determining the arbitrary scalar $\lambda$ such that ${\bf y}_1$ and ${\bf y}_2$ are orthogonal; that is, $\langle{\bf y}_2 \vert {\bf y}_1\rangle =0$.
 This yields

 and thus, since ${\bf y}_1 \neq 0$,

 To obtain the third vector ${\bf y}_3$ of the new basis, take the Ansatz